-The Illinois Pension Code (40 ILCS 5/18-131) establishes a method that does not adequately fund the System.
+The Illinois Pension Code (40 ILCS 5/18-131) establishes a method that does not fully fund the System.
 This law requires the actuary to calculate the employer contribution as the level percentage of projected payroll that would accumulate assets equal to 90% of the Actuarial Accrued Liability in the year 2045 if all assumptions are met.
 This contribution methodology does not conform to generally accepted actuarial principles and practices.
 Generally accepted actuarial funding methods target the accumulation of assets equal to 100% of the Actuarial Accrued Liability, not 90%.

-We recommend that the funding method be changed to employ a methodology that produces a Reasonable Actuarially Determined Contribution and fully fund plan benefits within a reasonable period of time (Recommendation #1).
+We recommend that the funding method be changed to employ a methodology that produces a Reasonable Actuarially Determined Contribution and fully fund plan benefits within a reasonable period (Recommendation #1).

 The State Mandated Method is entering a period in which the contribution amount it produces may be reasonable even though the overall methodology is not.
 This period offers an opportunity to change the methodology to one that is consistent with actuarial standards for a Reasonable Actuarially Determined Contribution (ADC) without significantly affecting the immediate contribution amount.
 Such a method would set contributions at a level that is expected to prevent the unfunded actuarial liability from growing and remain high enough to reduce the unfunded actuarial liability each year until the plan is ultimately 100% funded within a reasonable period.
-While the State Mandated Method is inadequate, it will also produce more volatile contribution levels as the remaining period to achieve 90% funding shortens.
-Consequently, we recommend that the funding method be changed to one that produces more stable contribution requirements while targeting 100% funding within a reasonable period and meets the actuarial standards for a Reasonable ADC.